Mumble-SRL/MBurger-Android/Readme.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

-Import `MBurger` library inside your Android Studio project and include it adding to your `settings.gradle` file, then import into your app adding to your app module `build.gradle` file
+You can also import `MBurger` library inside your Android Studio project and include it adding to your `settings.gradle` file, then import into your app adding to your app module `build.gradle` file

 ```java
 implementation project(':mburger')